intel/QAT_Engine/README.md

     export ICP_ROOT=/path/to/qat_driver
     export OPENSSL_ENGINES=/path/to/openssl_install/lib/engines

-The following variables are not manditory but are needed if they need to be different from the default:
+The following variables are not mandatory but are needed if they need to be different from the default:

 * `ICP_BUILD_OUTPUT` default is `$ICP_ROOT/build`. `ICP_BUILD_OUTPUT`